mochajs/mocha/docs/index.md

 ## Diffs

 Mocha supports the `err.expected` and `err.actual` properties of any thrown `AssertionError`s from an assertion library.
 Mocha will attempt to display the difference between what was expected, and what the assertion actually saw.
-Here's an example of a "string" diff:
+Here's an example of a "string" diff using `--inline-diffs`:

 ![string diffs](images/reporter-string-diffs.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}